 So, what do you need to test, and how often?

-Below, you’ll find tests that our experts recommend for most organizations that are concerned about their both basic and advanced BC needs.
-Tailor there suggestions to fit your business needs.
+Below, you’ll find business continuity tests that our experts recommend for most organizations that are concerned about their both basic and advanced BC needs.
+Tailor their suggestions to fit your business needs.

 Business Continuity Plan Testing Scenarios

 As your team is prepping for those tests, you need to agree on how realistic and detailed you want a test to be.